iamdlm/iamdlm.github.io/content/blog/exposing-bad-architecture-design-with-asnotracking.md

 Case 2 is where I've spent most of the time debugging and after a while I've come to the conclusion that the misuse of `AsNoTracking` is a symptom of bigger problems:
 - Poorly designed architecture not following the principles it was supposed to (either DDD, CQRS, etc)
-- SWE not trained properly on the architecture design and principles behind it
+- SWE not trained properly on the whole architecture design and principles behind it
 - Unclear or lacking documentation

 ## Performance Considerations